 “I actually pitched the novel to them at the Romance Writers of Australia conference.
 They loved it and wanted to take it to acquisition.
 I wasn’t popping champagne quite yet, but I knew that there was a likelihood that Harlequin MIRA would support the novel and publish it.”

-After a busy year of editing, the book was published in early 2017.
+After a busy year of editing, her first book was published in early 2017.
 “I don’t think I would have done it unless I had done that weekend course,” admits Penelope.
 “Certainly some of the things I learnt there just gave me the encouragement to think I could start.”

 The publisher offered Penelope a two-book deal – and once the ink dried, the reality and celebrations could finally kick in.
 “The two-book deal was a real bonus,” she says.
 “It demonstrated Harlequin’s commitment to me as a writer.”